centre-for-educational-technology/EMMA_la_dash/README.md

 catalog called `api`
 API code is located in [standalone repository](https://github.com/centre-for-educational-technology/EMMA_la_dash_API)

-The default view will hint that the tool works with `/course/:id`, thus the URL would look like `#/course/:id`
+The default view will hint that the tool works with `/course/:id` or `#/course/:id/student/:email`, thus the teacher URL would look like `#/course/:id` the student URL would look like `#/course/:id/student/:email`